Physical Therapist Assistant AAS Information

 The Physical Therapist Assistant program at Lake Washington Institute of Technology is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Lake Washington Institute of Technology is accredited by the Northwest Commission on Colleges and Universities (NWCCU) at the associate degree level and at the baccalaureate level.
 For more information on CAPTE Accreditation, please visit the main PTA webpage.

-LWTech Policies
+LWTech Departmental and College Policies

 Listed below are important LWTech policies.
 Please review them before applying to the Physical Therapist AAS program.